-When genuine Christian theology, in the face of great difficulties, maintains that Jews need Jesus, it is not an idea that originated with Gentile Christians.
-Theologically this idea is deeply rooted in that gospel which non-Jews received from Jews and which to Jews and Gentiles alike is folly (1 Cor.
-1:22-25), that gospel which, historically, first came to Jews, and whose principal character is Jesus, the Jew, who was convinced that his relationship to the God of Israel was unique.
+When genuine Christian theology, in the face of great difficulties, maintains that Jews need Jesus, it is not an idea that originated with gentile Christians.
+This idea is deeply rooted in that gospel which non-Jews received from Jews and which to Jews and gentiles alike is folly (1 Cor 1:22-25).
+I refer to that gospel which first came to Jews, and whose principal character is Jesus, the Jew.

-Evangelical theology is therefore of the opinion that neither the Jew Jesus nor the Jew Paul wanted to cause a "spiritual genocide".
-It is possible to understand the harsh words against Jews in the New Testament within the framework of Jewish debate and self-criticism, which rules out that they should be anti-Semitic.
-If that were the case, the criticism levelled against the covenant-people in the Hebrew Bible by several Jewish prophets would also have to be stamped as such.
+Evangelical theology is therefore of the opinion that neither the Jew Jesus nor the Jew Paul wanted to cause a "spiritual genocide."
+It is possible to understand the harsh words against Jews in the New Testament within the framework of Jewish debate and self-criticism, which rules out that those words are anti-Semitic.
+If they were anti-Semitic, the criticism leveled against the covenant-people in the Hebrew Bible by several Jewish prophets would also have to be stamped as such.
 The book dealing with, on the one hand, Jewish prophetic self-criticism and Jewish movements' criticism of fellow Jews immediately before and after the fall of the Second Temple, and on the other hand, the so-called anti-Judaistic or anti-Semitic statements in the New Testament has not yet been written.

-The following is an attempt to investigate what, according to New Testament theology, is at stake when the so-called two-covenant theology is accepted, whether it is Franz Rosenzweig's model or the reasons stated for it are different from his.
+The following is an attempt to investigate what, according to New Testament theology, is at stake when the so-called two-covenant theology is accepted.

-III Franz Rosenzweig and Two-Covenant Theology
+Franz Rosenzweig and Two-Covenant Theology